Fleischmaki/Minotaur/recreate_results.md

 ### Measure time to bug (RQ2/Table 3)
 These correspond to *Table 3* in the paper.

+To measure time to bug e.g. for bug 4 run:
 ```bash
 python Minotaur --e time_to_bug4 <outdir>
 ```